THE QUEEN'S GAMBIT (L to R) ANYA TAYLOR as BETH HARMON in THE QUEEN'S GAMBIT. Cr. CHARLIE GRAY/NETFLIX © 2020

 5 award season picks you should watch next

-As we await the Acadamy Awards, here are some of the recent award-winning contenders to add to your must-watch list next.
+As we await the Acadamy Awards this Sunday, here are some of the recent award-winning contenders to add to your must-watch list next.

 Ma Rainey’s Black Bottom